 But before you open the tool box, check your home insurance cover.

-Most buildings insurance policies won’t cover you for accidental damage as standard.
-So if you drill through a water pipe while doing some DIY, you could find yourself out of pocket as your insurer may not pay out to repair it.
+Some buildings insurance policies won’t cover you for accidental damage as standard.
+So, if you drill through a water pipe while doing some DIY, you could find yourself out of pocket as your insurer may not pay out to repair it.

 Some insurers will offer an optional extra on their home insurance policies to cover you for accidental damage.
-So if you have any DIY mishaps, you’ll be covered for any damage.
+This should cover any DIY mishaps, but be sure to check your policy details.

-If your home is burgled, you may not be able to claim for everything that’s stolen unless you can prove to your insurer that it was the result of forced entry.
+If your home’s burgled, you may not be able to claim for everything that’s stolen unless you can prove to your insurer that it was the result of forced entry.